-The intended application of this methodological framework is to harmonize PCF calculations of lubricants and other specialties based on ISO 14067:2018 and the GHG PPS.
+The intended application of this methodological framework is to harmonize PCF calculations of lubricants and other specialities (cf. Section 2.2.1) based on ISO 14067:2018 and the GHG PPS.
 The reason for providing this methodology document is to move towards achieving alignment in the lubricants industry, resulting in transparency, comparability, and acceptability of PCF calculations for their stakeholders.
 Furthermore, it shall facilitate management decisions and serve as standardized guidance on measuring and reducing GHG emissions.
 The intended audience is internal and external stakeholders globally, being, for instance: